-We concluded Syros is not a VIE because it has sufficient equity to finance its activities without additional subordinated financial support and its at-risk equity holders have the characteristics of a controlling financial interest.
-As of June 30, 2021, we owned approximately 2% of the outstanding shares of Syros common stock and there are several other stockholders who hold larger positions of Syros.
-As we do not hold a significant position of the voting shares of Syros and lack the qualitative characteristics associated with the ability to exercise significant influence, our ownership interest does not meet the criteria to be accounted for as an equity method investment.
-We intend to hold the investment in Syros for the foreseeable future and therefore, are accounting for our shares held in Syros at fair value, and the investment is marked to market through earnings in each reporting period.
+We intend to hold the investment in Syros for the foreseeable future and therefore, are accounting for our shares held in Syros at fair value whereby the investment is marked to market through earnings in each reporting period.
 Given our intent to hold the investment for the foreseeable future, we have classified the investment within long term investments on the accompanying condensed consolidated balance sheets.
-For the three and six months ended June 30, 2021, we recorded an unrealized loss of \$1.9 million and \$5.1 million, respectively, based on the change in fair value of Syros' common stock during these periods.
-For the three and six months ended June 30, 2020, we recorded an unrealized gain of \$4.4 million and \$3.5 million, respectively, based on the change in fair value of Syros' common stock during these periods.
+For the three months ended March 31, 2022 and 2021, we recorded an unrealized loss of \$1.9 million and \$3.2 million, respectively, based on the change in fair value of Syros' common stock during the respective periods.